cortex-js/compute-engine/src/docs/patterns-and-rules.md

 // ➔ {}: the two expressions are the same once evaluated
 ```

-## Rewrite Rules
+## Applying Rewrite Rules

 A rewrite rule is a triplet of:

 - a left-hand-side pattern,  `lhs`
 - a right-hand-side pattern, `rhs`
-- an optional condition
+- an optional `condition`

 When a rule is applied to an expression `expr`, if `expr` matches `lhs` and
-the condition applies to the resulting substitution, the result of the
+the `condition` applies to the resulting substitution, the result of the
-rule if the substitution applied to the `rhs`.
+rule is the substitution applied to the `rhs`.

 **To apply a set of rules to an expression**, use the `ce.replace()` function.